ibm-cloud-docs/vpc/file_storage_vpc_expandable_shares.md

 ```
 {: codeblock}

 The file share status shows `updating` while the capacity is increased.
-The current capacity is shown while updating.
+The current capacity is shown while it's updating.

 ```json
 {